AshrafGardizy/Store/README.md

-# LaraBlog
+# Store Management
-LaraBlog is simple blog which is developed by Laravel Framework.
-This project can be used by anyone as a personal blog and includes all the functionalites of a blog like Post Management, Comments Mangement and Subscribers Management.
+This project is developed for a local store.
+The store owner can manage inventory, reporting, invoices, and billings.

 ## Technologies used for developing this project: